Reimagining

 Supporting the local economy

-By ensuring the hotel remains a competitive luxury destination, our renewed investment in the Lowndes Hotel will deliver wide-ranging economic benefits for Knightsbridge and Belgravia, supporting the visitor economy in this unique destination.
+By ensuring the hotel remains a competitive luxury destination, our renewed investment in The Lowndes Hotel will deliver wide-ranging economic benefits for Knightsbridge and Belgravia, supporting the visitor economy in this unique destination.

 The upgrades will support increased spend and footfall within the locality, while the additional facilities will create additional jobs across a variety of sectors to support a diverse range of local employment opportunities.